 Switzerland first opened an honorary consulate in Valparaiso in 1851 and another in the capital Santiago in 1918.
 The latter was upgraded to a consulate general in 1923, a legation in 1944 and an embassy in 1957.

 Chile was a popular destination for emigrants from Switzerland in the 19th century.
-Swiss merchants settled in the port city of Valparaiso, while farmers and artisans settled further south of the country.
+Swiss traders primarily settled in the port city of Valparaíso, while farmers and craftspeople headed to southern Chile.